-Fostering meaningful direct relationships with customers is critical to growing in today’s environment.
+Fostering meaningful direct relationships with customers is critical to growth in today’s environment.

 What Makes an Organization Agile?

-An agile model of working allows for the collaboration of multiple skilled teams to come together as a single organism working towards the same goal.
-Ideally, small-sized teams with self-sufficiency in addressing customer’s needs will feed into the entire vision of the organization.
-By removing the concept of layers and silos, each team will be focused on their actions and is accountable end-to-end.
+An agile working model allows for the collaboration of multiple skilled teams to come together as a single organism working towards the same goal.
+Ideally, small-sized teams with self-sufficiency in addressing customers' needs will feed into the entire vision of the organization.
+By removing the concept of layers and silos, each team will be focused on its actions and will be accountable end-to-end.

 Moreover, empowering employees with maximum flexibility and minimum constraints in the workplace will optimize their performance and increase motivation.
 This will result in quick yet efficient changes and help them keep up with the ever-changing customer needs.

 What Drives Agility and Best-in-Class Services Within an Organization?

 The core values and purpose of an organization are arguably one of the most important components of any organization.
 It will help employees understand the root of what the organization believes in and what is expected of them.
 Values that are well-defined, structured, and presented will provide the foundation for the organizational culture.
 And when employees understand exactly the values, they are most likely to behave in a way that is in the best interest of the organization and perform remarkably, which will lead to satisfied customers.

 At Evergent, we focus on the following core values: